mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   * drag it
   * will ask for confirmation
 * I configured ctrl-T (cmd+T) to toggle display of this section
+* use up and down arrow keys to move focus to a file

+  * with Vim plugin
+    * can also use "j" and "k" keys to move up and down
+    * can use "gg" and "G" to move to top and bottom

+* I configured the following keys in `keybindings.json` related to the Explorer

+  * "f" to create a new folder (prompts for name)
+  * "n" to create a new file (prompts for name)
+  * "r" to rename the file under the cursor
+  * "d" to delete the file under the cursor with confirmation.
-* I configured the enter key to open the file under the cursor by adding the following to `keybindings.json`
+  * enter key to open the file under the cursor

   ```json
   {